 I think that it is highly unlikely that parents would permit a daughter to become as entirely isolated and angry and anti-social as the murderer in Newton, Conn. was permitted to become.
 Would schoolteachers and neighbors feel more empowered to speak up with their concerns (or their fears) about an isolated, strange teenaged girl or young adult woman?
 Would social services have been more eager to intervene when faced with a teenaged girl so isolated?
 Would parents have felt that it was more imperative that their daughter get help so as to overcome this isolation, because while isolation isn’t really valued in our culture, there are masculine social scripts and male roles of which isolation is a part (the computer nerd, the lone scientific or musical genius, etc.)?
 It strikes me that to the contrary, women’s social isolation is read as pathological.

-50 Responses to “Gender, family life, and gun-fueled mass murder”
+51 thoughts on “Gender, family life, and gun-fueled mass murder”